leothorp/jekyll-post/README.md

 # jekyll-post
-Simple CLI to generate a new post timestamped on the current date for a jekyll blog.
+Simple CLI for generating a new Jekyll blogpost timestamped at the current date.

-### Requirements

-Expects to be run in a directory containing a `./_posts` folder.

 ### Installation